SUNY Potsdam Summer Basketball Camp

 at Nike Basketball Camps

-Join this upstate New York overnight summer camp in 2019 as it celebrates its 49th year of operation!
-Receive collegiate-style instruction from Head Coaches Jim Bechtel and Brittany Cohen and learn life skills that you can apply both on and off the court such as developing friendships, playing your best, and being a good teammate.
+Head to upstate New York in summer 2023 and receive collegiate-style instruction from Head Coaches Jim Bechtel and Brittany Cohen!
+Learn life skills that you can apply both on and off the court such as developing friendships, playing your best, and being a good teammate at this coed summer basketball camp.

 The Complete Skills Camp helps players of all abilities develop athletically, refine fundamental basketball skills and enhance their skill set at the post, wing or guard position.